IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 is displayed more prominently, and the radio station's name is shown in a less prominent way.

 The first step to achieve this result is to create a new module made to contain all code related to `ExampleInternetRadio`.
-In this new module, a new `MediaItemDataExtractionPolicy` object (see package [`com.tomtom.ivi.appsuite.media.api.common.frontend.policies`](TTIVI_INDIGO_API)), should be
+In this new module, a new `MediaItemMappingPolicy` object (see package [`com.tomtom.ivi.appsuite.media.api.common.frontend.policies`](TTIVI_INDIGO_API)), should be
 created: